dorseytc/groc/README.md

 ## to run, try something like

-python3 groc.py
+python3 run.py
+./run.py

 ### FYI

 - The full syntax of groc.py includes optional positional parameters
 - One of these lines will work best for you
-  - python3 groc.py number-of-grocs number-of-iterations filename
+  - python3 run.py number-of-grocs number-of-iterations mode log-level
-  - ./groc.py number-of-grocs number-of-iterations filename
+  - ./run.py number-of-grocs number-of-iterations mode log-level

+- mode
+  - is either "LIFE" or "MOTION"
+  - groc will keep running as long as there is "<mode>"
+  - default is LIFE

+- log-level
+  - 00 = NOTSET
+  - 10 = DEBUG
+  - 20 = INFO
+  - 30 = WARNING
+  - 40 = ERROR
+  - 50 = CRITICAL

 ### Sample Syntax
 - ./groc.py 100 0
   - 100 grocs
   - 0 means unlimited iterations
-  - filename is omitted which means it uses the default grocfile.dat
-- ./groc.py 10 10 testfile.dat
+- ./groc.py 10 10
   - 10 grocs
   - limit to 10 iterations
-  - use testfile.dat instead of grocfile.dat
 - ./groc.py
   - omit groc count, use default of 2
   - omit iteration limit, use default of 1000
-  - omit filename, use default of grocfile.dat

 ### Renderer grr\_pipe